OBDS-Training/Help/content/en/docs/connect/introduction.md

 ## Go further

-Experienced users and those revisiting this website to refresh their knowledge can use the navigation menu on the left to explore specific topics or use cheatsheets available on various topics.
+Experienced users and those revisiting this website to refresh their knowledge are welcome to use the navigation menu on the left to explore specific topics or use the various cheatsheets available.

 An auto-completing search bar is also available at the top of the page to search the website by key words.